Sheryl Sheinafia

-Sheryl Sheinafia Tjokro or professionally known as Sheryl Sheinafia is an Indonesian singer-songwriter, producer, actress and former TV show co-host most known for her hit song ‘Kutunggu Kau Putus’ and appearance on NET TV’s Breakout.
+Sheryl Sheinafia Tjokro or professionally known as Sheryl Sheinafia is an Indonesian singer and former TV show co-host most known for her hit song ‘Kutunggu Kau Putus’ and appearance on NET TV’s Breakout.

-Following the commercial success of her debut album, she was selected as a co-host for a music show called “Breakout” on NET TV in 2014.
-This proved to be a quintessential role that expanded Sheryl’s career both as a media presence and presenter without disregarding her passion for music.
+Following the commercial success of her debut album, she was selected as a co-host for a music show called "Breakout" on NET TV in 2014.
+This proved to be a quintessential role that expanded Sheryl's career both as a media presence and presenter without disregarding her passion for music.

-From hosting music centric TV shows to having her songs featured on movie soundtracks, music has been at the center of Sheryl’s career advances.
-Albeit being a trailblazer for having a career across multiple industries, the recently independent artist’s identity as a musician is her most notable persona.
+From hosting music-centric TV shows to having her songs featured on movie soundtracks, music has been at the center of Sheryl's career advances.
+Albeit being a trailblazer for having a career across multiple industries, the recently independent artist's identity as a musician is her most notable persona.

 Aside from commercial success, her music proves to be critically acclaimed.
-Her hit single ‘Kutunggu Kau Putus’ in collaboration with Ariel (lead singer of the band NOAH), earned a nomination for best pop collaboration in the Anugerah Musik Indonesia Awards.
-She ended up winning in a similar category (best duo/group/group performance/collaboration in R&B and Soul) 2 years later with her single ‘I Don’t Mind’ in collaboration with Vidi Aldiano and Jevin Julian.
+Her hit single ‘Kutunggu Kau Putus’, in collaboration with Ariel (the lead singer of the band NOAH), earned a nomination for best pop collaboration in the Anugerah Musik Indonesia Awards.
+She ended up winning in a similar category (best duo/group/group performance/collaboration in R&B and Soul) 2 years later with her single ‘I Don't Mind’ in collaboration with Vidi Aldiano and Jevin Julian.